Self-hosted Agent Configuration

 Delegate to a helper agent | No |

-Dangerous (owner-only by default, off by default)
+Dangerous (owner-only by registry policy, off by default)

 | Tool | Description |